 Abigail Neely is an assistant professor of geography at Dartmouth College who studies relationships between the material world and how people understand that world through institutions, culture and experience.
 She has done extensive research in rural South Africa focusing on who and what changes health, and how an understanding of both material and symbolic influences could change how we think about health programs.
-If her thinking inspires yours, we welcome you to post comments at the end of the article or through the secure form on our Contact Us page.

 Don Bertschman (DB): You study the physical and cultural impacts on health — which is not the first thing most people expect of a geographer.
 What background and motivations led you into your field?

 Abigail Neely (AN): Geography is a broad discipline.
 There are physical geographers who in other instances might have been ecologists or geologists.
 Human geography ranges from economic and sociological study of populations, to philosophers who create social theory, to my work, which I sometimes describe as a cross between history and cultural anthropology.
 And then we also have cartography and geographic information systems (GIS) — the people who collect and analyze spatial data and who make maps.
 What ties these together tends to be a commitment to broad questions that are intellectually exciting and important practically, an interest in using a mix of research methods, and an interest in the relationships between people and their environment.